ICWF 2023 Avaloch

 - Presence on Stage sessions led by Susan Dunn

-- All meals prepared by an on site chef are included in the tuition.
+- Lunch prepared by an on site chef is included in the tuition.

-- All participants, faculty and staff will stay on site in private, sufficiently sound-proofed rooms
+- All participants, faculty and staff may stay on site in single, private, sufficiently sound-proofed rooms.

 - Multiple practice rooms with piano available for all participants